About Me

 I also consult and strategically advise car dealerships on specific aspects of the auto industry.

-Although I am very busy with my current position, I am still very active with The Auto Cheat Sheet and look forward to helping you receive the lowest new or used car price and avoid car dealership scams.
+Although I am very busy with my current position, I am still very active with The Auto Cheat Sheet and look forward to helping you receive the lowest new or used car prices and avoid car dealership scams.

 Your friend in the car business,